myanime/demo_scripts/readme_for_Janis.md

 ___
 Scrapes HD images from google.com
-This is a pretty simple scraper, but it demonstrates combined use of scrapy with selenium, that and I cleaned it up a bit an wrote some comments.
+This is a pretty simple scraper, but it demonstrates combined use of scrapy with selenium, that, and I cleaned it up a bit an wrote some comments.

 If you couldn't be bothered running it I have a youtube video which demonstrates it.
 Its not that fancy, but it saved me a lot of time.